Pickup on South Street: Plot

 On a crowded New York City subway train pickpocket Skip McCoy steals Candy's wallet.
 Unbeknownst to either it contains microfilm of top-secret government information.
 Candy was delivering an envelope as a final favor to her ex-boyfriend Joey, who told her that it contained stolen business secrets.

 Government agent Zara had Candy under surveillance, hoping she would lead him to the top man in a Communist spy ring.
 He seeks police help identifying the pickpocket.
 Captain Dan Tiger has professional informant Moe Williams brought in.
 She asks Zara several questions about the pickpocket's technique, negotiates a price, and gives Tiger a list of names; Zara quickly identifies Skip from his mug shot.
 He tries to get Skip to give up the film, revealing its importance and appealing to his patriotism, but Skip denies he has it and laughs in his face.

 Meanwhile, Joey persuades a reluctant Candy to track down the thief on her own.
 The trail leads to Moe, who is delighted to be able to sell the same information again.

 Candy searches Skip's waterfront shack that night while he is out.
-Spotting only a flashlight when he returns, he knocks the prowler cold.
+Spotting only a flashlight when he returns, he knocks the prowler out.
 When Candy comes to, she tries to get the film but fails.

 The second time she visits she is puzzled when he calls her a "Commie" and "a Red" and demands $25,000 for the film.
 He reveals that he knows what is on it.
 Skip thinks she is only acting.
 Despite his rough treatment she finds herself falling for him.